My Emile Henry roasting pan review is the result of my search for a pan for oven-baking chicken parts.

 I've been using the 13.8" x 10" lasagna pan since I bought it several months ago.
 It is awesome.
 I do not regret buying a mid-priced roasting pan rather than a cheaper one.
 I'll be using it once or twice a week for many years.

-It meets all my requirements:
+It met all my requirements:

-The 13.8" x 10" measurement includes the handles.
+My pan, product number #9642, is measured as 13.8" x 10" including the handles.
 The inner dimensions are 11.5" x 10".
-The product number is #9642.

 I oven-bake, that is, roast in the oven, chicken parts of all kinds: drumsticks, thighs, whole legs, wings, bone-in breasts, and boneless breasts; also, turkey parts and pork chops.
 (You can, of course, use this pan to roast a whole bird.)